When Relationships Keep Hurting: What Therapy Reveals

 The goal is not to stop caring about relationships; it's to stop being driven by patterns that were formed before your current capacity to choose.
 To enter relationships with more awareness of what you bring, what you genuinely need, and what you're able to give and receive.

 And often, alongside this work, the relationship with yourself changes.
-The boundary work that becomes possible once you understand your script.
 The self-esteem work that addresses the beliefs that made certain dynamics feel deserved.
 These aren't separate projects; they're the same project, approached from different angles.

 Frequently Asked Questions